Leica CL vs Sony A7R

 It is notable that the A7R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The CL lacks such a headphone port.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the A7R has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7R has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the CL and A7R can be found, respectively, in the Leica CL Manual (free pdf) or the online Sony A7R Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica CL or the Sony A7R – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.